Curriculum Overview 2020-21

 This statement sets out the principles underpinning the curriculum at Bridge Junior School and reflects the school’s commitment to developing all aspects of our pupils lives.

-At Bridge, we want all children to SHINE which is at the heart of all that we do at Bridge and we believe that every child can succeed.
-We want all members of our school community to have high aspirations and to feel confident about the future, looking forward to the opportunities it will bring.
+At Bridge, we want all children to SHINE which is at the heart of all that we do at Bridge.
+We believe that every child can succeed and we want all members of our school community to have high aspirations and to feel confident about the future, looking forward to the opportunities it will bring.

 Our curriculum is designed with these values in mind;